Ircam-WAM/improtech-website/pages/Program.md

 Signal delays are very bothersome to live musicians, especially percussionists.
 As a duo using percussion, we have worked out a way to avoid having to send audio signals between computers, which would always add some delay.
 Instead, we  work as a duo within one computer by making plug-ins that can be remotely controlled.
 The plug-ins can be any kind of patch, either Max or Pure Data, and can be hosted by any digital audio workstation.
 The result is a single software percussion instrument played live by a musician but simultaneously played by a second performer using controllers that act within one or several plug-ins in a single signal chain.

+**[Steve Lehman](https://www.stevelehman.com/)** , Professor of Music at CalArts, Current Trends in Computer-Driven Interactivity with Tempo-Based Rhythm

+Steve Lehman will present a survey of current trends in experimental musics that draw from tempo-based modalities of rhythm, with a particular focus on their application to computer-driven models for real-time interaction.